data-mermaid/clean-reefs-ui/README.md

 # Clean Reefs

-UI package for the Clean Reefs application - a map-based utility for exploring global pollution data layers.
-Powered by MERMAID in conjunction with the University of Australia.
+Clean Reefs - a map-based utility for exploring global pollution data layers in the context of identifying ideal coral reef restoration locations.
+This utility provides visual access to navigate data layers throughout time and associated metrics.
+Powered by MERMAID in conjunction with University of Australia.

 ## Getting started